-Hayley assists clients on global strategic and innovative arrangements combined with complex regulatory and intellectual property matters, with a particular focus on the EMEA region.
+Hayley heads our media and digital practice, in London, and assists clients on global strategic and innovative arrangements.
 Hayley has spent time in industry on secondment at Sky, acted as quasi-in house counsel at FilmFlex Movies for a number of years and undertook mini secondments at OSN in Dubai.

 Hayley's experience includes advising:

 - FilmFlex Movies, movie on demand white label platform, on its white label partnerships including with Virgin Media, Eircom and TalkTalk, movie output and non-output agreements with majors and indies, advertising and technology arrangements

 - Panther Media Group (OSN) on media regulatory and commercial advice (including in relation to its channel supply, production and licensing arrangements)